UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 ---

-## It is often better to use established color schemes instead of making your own
+## It is often better to use established colour schemes instead of making your own

 <center>
 <img src=/module5/color-schemes.png></img>